Aarhus University Seal

 An Interdisciplinary programme

-*If you wish to pursue a career in teaching, for example in upper-secondary school in Denmark, you should choose line B in one of the other Master’s degree programmes in languages which include a Master’s supplementary subject.
+Please note: If you wish to become a teacher in Danish upper secondary education, you must choose the B-track in one of the other language-based Master’s degree programmes, which includes a supplementary teaching qualification.

 Here an introduction to the Master's degree programme in Intercultural Studies.